 recognizes that the Information is provided subject to the Agreement between the Contracting Party and Euronext.

-Before entering into the Redistributor Service Agreement with the Subscriber, the Contracting Party and/or Affiliate will inform each Subscriber of Recipient-Controlled Real-Time Data in writing (including by email), that it must conclude an EMDA, an EDSA or a Non-Display Use Declaration with Euronext.
-The Contracting Party and its Affiliates will not provide Recipient-Controlled Real-Time Data to Subscribers that are no party to an EMDA, EDSA or Non-Display Use Declaration with Euronext.
+Before entering into the Redistributor Service Agreement with the Subscriber, the Contracting Party and/or Affiliate will inform each Subscriber of Recipient-Controlled Information in writing (including by email), that it must conclude an EMDA or an EDSA with Euronext.
+The Contracting Party and its Affiliates will not provide Recipient-Controlled Real-Time Data to Subscribers that are no party to an EMDA or EDSA with Euronext.

 Communicating Euronext’s Subscriber Terms and Conditions